infinum/rails-handbook/API/Pagination.md

 ### Cursor-based

-Cursor-based pagination uses a cursor which points to a specific record in the dataset and returns a number of records before or after it.
+Cursor-based pagination, also called keyset pagination, uses a cursor which points to a specific record in the dataset and returns a number of records before or after it.

 ![cursor-based-pagination](/img/cursor-based-pagination.png)